PGA Tour (video game series): EA Sports PGA Tour (2023)

+EA Sports PGA Tour was released for Microsoft Windows, PlayStation 5 and Xbox Series X and Series S on April 7, 2023.

 Other titles

 PGA European Tour (1994)

 Developed and published by Electronic Arts for the Amiga, Sega Genesis, and Amiga CD32 in 1994, for the Game Boy in 1995, and for the SNES and MS-DOS in 1996.
 The SNES version supports the TeeV Golf club peripheral.

 GamePro gave the Game Boy version a rave review, saying that it "delivers almost everything that made its 16-bit relative the best."
 They applauded the selection of courses, effective controls, strong realism, and the graphics, going so far as to state that when played on the Super Game Boy the game looks "almost as good as the Genesis version."

 PGA Tour Pro (1997)

 Developed by EA Sports and published by Electronic Arts for Windows PC in 1997.

 The game received a score of 5.8 ("mediocre") from GameSpot.

 Tiger Woods PGA Tour a.k.a.
 Tiger Woods PGA Tour Mobile (2009)

-Developed by Exient Entertainment and published by Electronic Arts under the EA Sports branding on April 23, 2009 for iOS.
+Developed by Exient Entertainment and published by Electronic Arts under the EA Sports branding on April 23, 2009, for iOS.
 The game features commentary by Sam Torrance and Kelly Tilghman.
 The game offers five golfers: Tiger Woods, Vijay Singh, Retief Goosen, Annika Sörenstam, and Natalie Gulbis.
 For courses, it has Pebble Beach Golf Links, Old Course at St Andrews, TPC Sawgrass, The K Club, Doral Golf Resort & Spa, Fancourt Links, and TPC Boston.